DPP4ResearchGroup/DPP4-HomePage/_posts/2022-01-03-Happy-New-Year.markdown

 author: robqiao
 ---

-For better or worse, 2021 is destinated to be in the history book.
+For better or worse, 2021 is destined to be a hard-to-forget year in the history book.
+We experienced

-We would like to take this oppotunity to wish everyone a warm happy new year and a productive 2022.
-In the new year, DPP4 research group is packed with actions and some of projects include:
+We would like to take this opportunity to wish everyone a warm happy new year and a productive 2022.
+In the new year, DPP4 research group is packed with actions and some of the projects include:

-1. Mutualism between sea anemone and clownfish
+1. Mutualism between sea anemones and clownfish
-1. DPP4 substrate atles
+1. DPP4 substrate atlas

-In addition, following software releases were also planned at this stage:
+In addition, the following software releases were also planned at this stage:

 1. Reporting Utilities for HPC facilities
-1. Financial Utilities for Forward Planning
+1. Financial Utilities for forwarding Planning
 1. SyntenyViz

 To be continued ...